reazon-research/reazon-research.github.io/source/blog/2024-08-01-ReazonSpeech.rst

 records in Japanese ASR benchmark tests.
-The new model is built on `Next-gen Kaldi framework <https://k2-fsa.org/>`_, and distributed in platform-neutral `Open Neural Network Exchange (ONNX) format <https://github.com/onnx/onnx>`_, and support quantization for very low memory footprint.
+The new model is built on `Next-gen Kaldi framework <https://k2-fsa.org/>`_, and distributed in platform-neutral `Open Neural Network Exchange (ONNX) format <https://github.com/onnx/onnx>`_, and it also supports quantization for very low memory footprint.

 We published the ReazonSpeech v2.1 model under the Apache 2.0 license.
 The model files and the inference code are readily available on Hugging Face